emefix/design-patterns/README.md

 > * Adapter pattern works as a bridge between two incompatible interfaces.
 > * The adapter class is responsible to join functionalities of independent or incompatible interfaces.
 > * So, the adapter class is designed to add new functionality to the old class.

+### 1.2.
+Decorator pattern
+__Improvement and development of the object.__
+> * The decorator class wraps the original class and provides additional functionality without altering its structure.
+> * The decorator class must have the same interface as the object it will decorate.
+> * The decorated object must be passed to the decorator object.
+> * The existing object receives new functionality at runtime.

 ## Creational patterns
 ### 2.1.
 Builder pattern